 No demolition, no plumbing.
 The tub stays in place.
 The tile stays in place.
 The plumbing isn’t touched.
 The whole job is done in one visit, in about three hours, and the bathroom is back in normal use the next day.
 A full tub replacement in a New York apartment usually takes a week or more and costs several times as much.

-Low odor, safe to stay home.
-The material is low-VOC and doesn’t release the harsh solvent smell that spray-on coatings do.
-There’s a mild odor during the work itself, but it clears within a couple of hours.
-Family and pets can stay in the apartment — just keep the bathroom door closed during the 24-hour cure.
+No harsh fumes — safe to stay home.
+Our coating contains no solvents, so it doesn’t give off the harsh smell that spray-on coatings do.
+Family and pets can stay in the apartment during the job — just keep the bathroom door closed during the 24-hour cure.

 A fraction of the cost of replacement.
 Refinishing typically costs about a third of what a full tub replacement runs once you factor in the new tub, plumbing, tile work, and labor.
 For most clients, that’s the deciding factor.